How to Return Value if Cell is Blank (12 Ways)

 Representing Dataset overview

-Method-1: Using IF Function to Return a Value of Adjacent Cell if Cell is Blank
+Method 1 – Using the IF Function to Return a Value If a Cell Is Blank in Excel

-Let’s say, you want to get the Order Dates for the products which are not been delivered yet (Empty cells in the Delivery Date column) in the Order Date for Not Delivered items column.
-To do this you can use the IF function.
+Let’s say you want to get the Order Dates for the products that have not been delivered yet (Empty cells in the Delivery Date column) in the Order Date for Not Delivered Items column.

 Blank Cells within Dataset